John Mann, Baron Mann: Parliamentary career

 During the 2015 leadership campaign, he wrote an open letter to Jeremy Corbyn saying that it would be "inappropriate" for him to become Labour leader due to allegations that he had failed to act over allegations of child abuse in his constituency.
 Just over two months after Corbyn had won the leadership campaign, Mann continued to refuse to back him in an interview with the BBC, indicating he had no confidence in him.
 Instead, he said that he had confidence in the then shadow foreign secretary Hilary Benn.
 He supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour leadership election.

-Mann has faced criticism for allegedly perpetuating racial stereotypes in an out of print booklet he produced on antisocial behaviour in 2007.
-The criticisms were dismissed by Nottinghamshire Police in 2017.
+Mann faced criticism for allegedly perpetuating racial stereotypes against Romani people and travellers in a booklet he produced on antisocial behaviour in 2007.

 Drug policy

 One of Mann's earliest campaigns in his constituency was his inquiry into heroin use in the area.
 In September 2002, Mann called for more treatment for heroin users in North Nottinghamshire.
 The inquiry he instigated called for heroin addicts to be given the choice between treatment or prison.
 At the same time more local GPs were trained to help heroin addicts get their lives back under control.
 Following the reforms the number of addicts in treatment in Bassetlaw rose from 2 to 400, and acquisitive crime fell by 75%.

-Following a local newspaper story in October 2005, Mann raised an Early Day Motion calling for the psychoactive plant species, Salvia divinorum, to be banned in the UK (EDM796).
+Following a local newspaper story in October 2005, Mann raised an Early day motion calling for the psychoactive plant species, Salvia divinorum, to be banned in the UK (EDM796).
 The motion only received 11 signatures.

 It was later reported that Mann had written to the Home Secretary in October 2008, urging her to take action with regard to salvia's legal status.
 The same report said that the Advisory Council on the Misuse of Drugs had met to discuss salvia, among other substances, in April 2009, and that there would be a follow-up meeting in May.
 The Observer newspaper gave the content of Mann's letter to Jacqui Smith.
 "Sadly the issue has come to light again as our young people are using the internet and sites like YouTube to broadcast their friends taking the drug and witnessing the hallucinogenic effects.
 Our young people are at risk and a wider cultural attachment to this drug seems to be developing that I am sure you agree – regardless of its legal status – needs nipping in the bud".